-18)19) In a performance audit of Public Procurement the criteria for assessing the subject matter are derived from the principles of economy, efficiency and effectiveness (3Es).
-One of the key ideas of Public Procurement is to get value for money for the contracting authority and the public.
-Therefore, the contracting authority needs to establish a procurement that allows obtaining goods and services that respond to the needs, in adequate quality, best price, adequate quantities and ensuring that they are available where and when they are needed.
+19) In a performance audit of public procurement, the criteria for assessing the subject matter are derived from the principles of economy, efficiency and effectiveness (3Es).
+One of the key ideas of public procurement is to get value for money for the contracting authority and the public.
+Therefore, the contracting authority needs to establish a procurement that allows obtaining goods and services that respond to the needs, in adequate quality and quantitites, best value and ensuring that they are available where and when they are needed.
 If these requirements are not met, then it can seriously affect economy as well as the government's ability to deliver services efficiently and meet its objectives or goals (effectiveness) and ultimately to deliver services to citizens.
-A performance audit of Public Procurement may, for example, focus on whether Public Procurements have offered value for money or whether the requirements for goods and services were satisfied as per the established benchmarks.
+A performance audit of public procurement may, for example, focus on whether public procurements have offered value for money or whether the requirements for goods and services were satisfied as per the established benchmarks.
 It could also focus on whether procurements live up to specific established policies, for example whether they result in environmentally friendly products and services.
 The fundamental principles of 3Es are described in more details in ISSAI 300.